Northern Flicker Nesting, Mating, Feeding Habits

 Chances are, if you have Northern Flickers, a suet feeder will bring them in for a close look.

-Are Flickers Woodpeckers?
+Are They Woodpeckers?

 Yes, they are in the Picidae family, which includes other common woodpeckers such as the Downy, Pileated, and many others.